readthedocs/blog/report-june-2015.rst

 Dev
 ~~~

- * Output formats such as PDF and ePub are now configurable, and won't default
+ * Output formats such as PDF and ePub are now configurable, but continue to default
-   to building.
-This should reduce build contention significantly.
+   to on.
  * Added the ability to wipe the Build environment to the Verions page.
  * We started to address issues with stable version detection
  * Fixed issues related to version name slugging.